steveghee/OCTO_Studio_extensions/README.md

 ## Misc

+### Image markup (** new **)
+The markup widget can be used to provide in-situ markup (pen,text, shapes) over an image e.g. a photo collected from the camera widget.
+Connect the image_url output from the camera to the image_url input of the markup; connect the picture taken even from the camera to the start markup service of the markup widget.
+When you take a picture, the markup editor will open and you can draw on the image.
+Click ok to generate a new image - you can route this to thingworx or similar.

 ### Logic and state management
 Included are a collection of simple logic 'gates' (based on core principals and building blocks used in microelectronics).
 These building blocks can be used to controlling state within you application.

+#### ABSwitch
+A simple A/B switch, where 'output' is a binary choice between input 'A' and input B'.
+The 'polarity' field drives the selection; if polarity is true, input A is chosen.
+Inputs and output are strings.

+#### Amp
+A simple amplifier widget that takes two numerical input signals, 'input' and 'gain', and emits an 'output' which is the product of the two values e.g. `output = input * gain`

 #### Flip Flop
 The flipflop emulates a standard JK flipflop electronic circuit.
 It can be set to a value (true) or reset (false) or it can set to 'toggle' mode and 'clocked' to bounce between these two states.